Inria-Prosecco/StarMalloc/ARTIFACT.md

 ### Proof artifact

-`cd ~/StarMalloc`
+`cd ~/starMalloc`

 Claims:
-1. Proofs can be reverified: `make lib`.
+1. Proofs can be reverified: `make clean && make lib`.
 This can take quite some time, `make lib -j 1` should work on 8GiB systems, `make lib -j 3` should work on 16GiB systems and `make lib -j` on 32GiB systems.
 2. Checking for admitted proofs:
   + check for `admit` keyword in `*.fst{,i}` files: there should not be any occurrence in proofs
   + same for `assume keyword`: only `assume val` declarations should contain the `assume` keyword in proofs, as these declarations model C code (such as syscalls)